safzanpirani/acecoder-open/readme.md

 An app that does this shouldn't be locked behind a $60/mo paywall.

-AceCoder is a **Windows desktop AI assistant** designed to help you with a wide range of questions and tasks presented visually (e.g., in screenshots).
+AceCoder is a **desktop AI assistant for Windows and macOS** designed to help you with a wide range of questions and tasks presented visually (e.g., in screenshots).
 It captures screen areas, sends them to an AI model via OpenRouter for analysis, and displays the results in a convenient, minimal overlay window.

 This project is licensed under the **GNU General Public License v3.0**.
 See the `LICENSE` file for details.

-**Note:** This application is currently designed specifically for **Windows**.
+**Note:** This application supports **Windows and macOS**.

 <p align="center">
   <img src="preview.webp" alt="AceCoder Preview" width="600">